futuretap/InAppSettingsKit/README.md

 **Apps with UI built with storyboards**

-- Create the class like the above
+- Create the `IASKAppSettingsViewController` subclass named `SettingsTableViewController` like above
-- Drag and drop UITableViewController into your app and wire the storyboard to your app UI
+- Drag and drop a Table View Controller embedded into a Navigation Controller into your app and wire the storyboard to your app UI
-- Set the table's class as `SettingsTableViewController`
+- Set the Table View Controller class to `SettingsTableViewController`
+- In the Table View Controller set "Show Done Button" under "App Settings View Controller" to "On"
+- Set the Table View to "Grouped" style

-There's a sample application `InAppSettingsSampleAppStoryboard` which contains a basic `UITableViewController` using IASK through `SettingsTableViewController` and wrapper with Navigation Controller.
+There's a sample application `InAppSettingsSampleAppStoryboard` which shows how to wire everything up.

 **Additional changes**